syedame1/troubleshooting/troubleshooting.md

 - If increasing the size of the /tmp partition is not possible, consider moving some of the /tmp files to another partition with more available space.

-**Description:** When the file system space utilization on a Linux server for / (root) has exceeded the threshold, it means that the root directory is running out of space.
-This can cause significant issues, including system instability, inability to save new data, and potential data loss.

-**Resolution steps:**

-- Check Disk Space: Use the 'df' command to check the disk space utilization.
-This command will provide a summary of the disk usage on your Linux server.
-- Identify Large Files: Use the 'du' command to identify the directories consuming large amounts of space.
-You can also use the 'find' command to locate files above a certain size.
-- Clean Up Unnecessary Files: Remove unnecessary files or move them to a different location.
-You can use the 'rm' command to delete files and the 'mv' command to move files.
-- Clean Up Log Files: Log files often consume a lot of space.
-Use the 'logrotate' utility to manage these files.
-This utility allows automatic rotation, compression, removal, and mailing of log files.
-- Increase Disk Space: If cleaning up files doesn't free up enough space, consider increasing the disk space.
-You can do this by adding a new disk or expanding the existing disk.

 **Issue:** High CPU utilization in Linux OS